 - Adding chopped nuts to dishes can help increase protein.
 Try adding two tablespoons or, depending on other ingredients in your dish, up to 1/4 cup of chopped nuts.

 - Buy dried beans to help you save money.
-Dried beans are shelf stable for a long time, which means you do not need to replace them as frequently if you do not use them regularly.
+Dried beans are shelf stable for a long time, which means you do not need to replace them as often if you do not use them regularly.
 With dried beans, you can also control the amount you use and if you have a pressure cooker, they can be cooked quite quickly.

 - Whole or refined, grains are a relatively inexpensive way to help add bulk to meals and thicken soups and stews.
-They can even be used in burgers and meatloaf to help retain moisture.
+They can even be used in burgers and meatloaf to help hold moisture.

 - Unfortunately, dairy products are becoming more expensive and there are not a lot of alternatives to replace the creamy, rich products.
 Go for the cheapest dairy products you can find.